 The Pioneer Courthouse, in Portland, Oregon, has been home since 1875 to the United States Courts in the State of Oregon and is currently the Oregon home for the United States Court of Appeals for the Ninth Circuit.

-Join the Pioneer Courthouse Historical Society for its fall CLE—“The Historic Grants Pass Decision: How We Got Here and What It Means for the Future.”
+The Pioneer Courthouse Historical Society held its 2024 fall CLE on Thursday, October 17, 2024 — “The Historic Grants Pass Decision: How We Got Here and What It Means for the Future.”

-Moderators: the Honorable Diarmuid F. O’Scannlain and Danny Newman | PCHS Board Chair, Partner, Tonkon Torp LLP
+Moderators of this engaging panel discussion: the Honorable Diarmuid F. O’Scannlain and Danny Newman | PCHS Board Chair, Partner, Tonkon Torp LLP

 Panelists: Theane Evangelis | Partner, Gibson, Dunn & Crutcher LLP, Ed Johnson | Director of Litigation, Oregon Law Center, Marc Jolin | Attorney and Former Head of Multnomah County and City of Portland’s Joint Office of Homeless Services, and Lieutenant David Bonn | Hillsboro Police Department